Hagia Sophia: Mosque (1453–1935)

 In the 16th century, Sultan Suleiman the Magnificent (r.
 1520–1566) brought two colossal candlesticks from his conquest of the Kingdom of Hungary and placed them on either side of the mihrab.
 During Suleiman's reign, the mosaics above the narthex and imperial gates depicting Jesus, Mary, and various Byzantine emperors were covered by whitewash and plaster, which were removed in 1930 under the Turkish Republic.

 During the reign of Selim II (r.
 1566–1574), the building started showing signs of fatigue and was extensively strengthened with the addition of structural supports to its exterior by Ottoman architect Mimar Sinan, who was also an earthquake engineer.
-In addition to strengthening the historic Byzantine structure, Sinan built two additional large minarets at the western end of the building, the original sultan's lodge and the türbe (mausoleum) of Selim II to the southeast of the building in 1576–1577 (AH 984).
+In addition to strengthening the historic Byzantine structure, Sinan built two additional large minarets at the western end of the building, the original sultan's lodge and the türbe (mausoleum) of Selim II to the southeast of the building in 1576–1577.
 In order to do that, parts of the Patriarchate at the south corner of the building were pulled down the previous year.
 Moreover, the golden crescent was mounted on the top of the dome, and a respect zone 35 arşın (about 24 m) wide was imposed around the building, leading to the demolition of all houses within the perimeter.
 The türbe became the location of the tombs of 43 Ottoman princes.
 Murad III (r.
 1574–1595) imported two large alabaster Hellenistic urns from Pergamon (Bergama) and placed them on two sides of the nave.

-In 1594 (AH 1004) Mimar (court architect) Davud Ağa built the türbe of Murad III, where the Sultan and his valide, Safiye Sultan were buried.
+In 1594 Mimar (court architect) Davud Ağa built the türbe of Murad III, where the Sultan and his valide, Safiye Sultan were buried.
 The octagonal mausoleum of their son Mehmed III (r.
-1595–1603) and his valide was built next to it in 1608 (AH 1017) by royal architect Dalgiç Mehmet Aĝa.
+1595–1603) and his valide was built next to it in 1608 by royal architect Dalgiç Mehmet Aĝa.
 His son Mustafa I (r.
 1617–1618, 1622–1623) converted the baptistery into his türbe.

 In 1717, under the reign of Sultan Ahmed III (r.
 1703–1730), the crumbling plaster of the interior was renovated, contributing indirectly to the preservation of many mosaics, which otherwise would have been destroyed by mosque workers.
-In fact, it was usual for the mosaic's tesserae—believed to be talismans—to be sold to visitors.
+It was usual for the mosaic's tesserae—believed to be talismans—to be sold to visitors.
 Sultan Mahmud I ordered the restoration of the building in 1739 and added a medrese (a Koranic school, subsequently the library of the museum), an imaret (soup kitchen for distribution to the poor) and a library, and in 1740 he added a Şadirvan (fountain for ritual ablutions), thus transforming it into a külliye, or social complex.
-At the same time, a new sultan's lodge and a new mihrab were built inside.
+A new sultan's lodge and a new mihrab were built inside.